asheliao/Predicting-Bitcion/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments
 * references: largitdata.com
-* Dedicate to National Taiwan University Department of Economics
-* love & peace